shivareddyr100-bit/Intelligent-Document-ID-Processing-System/id_document_processor/README.md

 | Language | Python 3.9 – 3.12 | — |

 ---

-I have also attached an output screenshot in the output_image folder present in the same repository.
+I have also attached an output screenshot in the output_image folder i.e present in the same repository.

 ## License

 This project is provided for educational and evaluation purposes.
 ```

-Copy this entire content into your `README.md` file.
-It covers all four deliverables the assignment asks for:

-1. ✅ **Source code** — in the repo
-2. ✅ **Technical note** — "Technical Note" section with architecture, model justification, assumptions, limitations, failure cases
-3. ✅ **Demo output** — "Demo Output" section with 3 sample JSON outputs
-4. ✅ **README** — environment setup + steps to run inference